oncomouse/courses/2020/engl460fall2020/jekyll-intro.md

 That's it for this tutorial.
 You should now have a functioning blog built on GitHub Pages and [Jekyll](https://jekyllrb.com/)!

+Now, you may want to review [the syllabus](../engl460fall2020) and edit the first post following the prompt for your [blog check-in assignment](../engl460fall2020#blog-check-in)

 # Further Reading

 Now that you have created a basic blog, there are more things to learn.
 Here are some links to topics related to customizing and posting on your new blog.